eclipse-iofog/iofog.org/content/docs/2/iofogctl/getting-familiar.md

 iofogctl delete namespace zoo-1
 ```

-### Configuring your default namespace
+### Configuring your current namespace

-It is possible to specify the namespace to use as default namespace by using the `iofogctl configure` command.
+It is possible to specify the namespace to use as current namespace by using the `iofogctl configure` command.

 ```bash
 iofogctl configure current-namespace NAMESPACE
 ```

 To revert to the default configuration, you can always run `iofogctl configure current-namespace default`.

-Next, we will use the default namespace while exploring `iofogctl` functionality.

 ## View Edge Compute Network Details